How to Build a Sturdy Stick Span — Easy Step-by-Step Guide

 What kind of test can I do for my craft stick bridge?

 You can test your bridge's strength by gradually placing small, lightweight objects on top of it.
-Start with coins or small erasers and slowly add more weight to see how much it can support before it breaks.
+Start with very light items like coins, erasers, or small pebbles, and slowly add more weight to see how much it can support before it shows signs of stress or breaks.
+You can create a 'testing platform' by placing a small container on the bridge and adding weight to it incrementally.
+This method allows you to observe the bridge's performance under increasing load and identify its breaking point, providing valuable insights into your design's effectiveness.

 Can I build a bridge with just craft sticks and glue?